 What will the teams at Sunday Riley Modern Skincare and the Sunday Edit do to help?

 The more and more I look into situations related to climate change, the more I feel a positive sense of collective consciousness replacing the nagging sense of dread.
 As solitary and divided individuals, we are overwhelmingly powerless to affect large scale change.
-But when large quantities of individuals amass together as a conscious community, our magnitude and strength multiplies.
+But when large quantities of individuals amass together as a conscious community, our magnitude and strength multiply.
 Our power lies in adding up our small, individual contributions.
 Together those individual streams of power become a lightning bolt of change.
 As a teacher once told me, anyone can break a twig.
 It is almost impossible to break a bundle of twigs.

 To get your donation matched by Sunday Riley: